-SAN FRANCISCO, February 26, 2014 – New research from NewVoiceMedia reveals that UK consumers are less tolerant to poor customer service than those in the US.
+LONDON, February 26, 2014 – New research from NewVoiceMedia reveals that UK consumers are less tolerant to poor customer service than those in the US.
 Coupled with findings that they spend more prior to switching to a competitor, UK businesses are losing twice as much as American companies each year¹.
 But service should remain a top priority for US firms, as Americans are twice as likely to tell others about a bad experience.

 According to the study, $41 billion of revenue is transferred between companies in the US every year and £12 billion in the UK due to bad interactions – not including the significant cost of replacing lost customers and the impact of negative word of mouth.
 On average 48 percent of consumers are taking their business elsewhere because they’re not satisfied with the service they’re experiencing.

 UK consumers are more likely to switch following a bad experience than those from the US (50% vs 44%), but in both nations, the majority leave because they don’t feel appreciated as a customer.
 In the US, 53% are so put off from calling a company for fear of not being able to speak to a real person straight away; they may switch to a competitor without even attempting to resolve a problem.
 In the UK, being kept on hold is the biggest irritation (49%), although Brits are actually prepared to hold for longer than US consumers, with only 16% claiming they would hang up after five minutes of holding, compared with 22% of Americans.
 The results of both studies also indicate that women are far more patient than men.